Apollonia-Arsuf Excavation Project

 Fig. 18 - An assemblage of Crusader pottery vessels from the building floors (Area R)

 Area S is located in the far western end of the site adjacent to the western Early Islamic city wall.
-Excavations uncovered the remains of the wall, as well as its foundations.
+Excavations in 2010 uncovered the remains of the wall, as well as its foundations.
 They also uncovered a casemate of the wall whose floor was partially paved with blocks of stones.
 The floor was dated based on the pottery evidence to the Early Islamic period (8th-9th centuries CE).
 Earlier remains (namely industrial installations) dated to the Late Byzantine period that occupied the area prior to the foundation of the Early Islamic fortification system were also unearthed.
 These were appended by a modest assemblage of decorative architectural items dated to the Late Byzantine period that were found out of context in the excavated area.
 These items point to the possibility that the area to its east, which is much elevated, occupied a public building or a manor house.

-In Area L, the southwestern corner tower of the Crusader town fortifications, we uncovered the fortification system of the Crusader town on top of the fortification system of the Early Islamic town; both were in fact constructed upon Byzantine architectural remains.
+In Area L, the southwestern corner tower of the Crusader town fortifications, we uncovered in 2009 the fortification system of the Crusader town on top of the fortification system of the Early Islamic town; both were in fact constructed upon Byzantine architectural remains.

 In Area M, in the south part of the site, which we opened in 2006 and excavated down to virgin soil uncovering a very large 6th-7th centuries CE refuse pit and a 4th-5th centuries CE hoard of bronze coins.